 It’s one thing for me to choose this way of eating for my own health.
-However, it’s completely another thing when a doctor tells a young child it would be best if she didn’t eat certain things.
+However, it’s completely another thing when a doctor tells a young child it would be best if she didn’t eat certain things because of Celiac disease or Crohn’s disease.
+Since it’s not just a gluten free diet, but specific carbs as well it’s hard to explain to a child.
 Suddenly Mom becomes the police, and those big sad eyes turn up at every party or event.

 But I LOVE sour cream and onion chips!
 Can’t I have just one?
 Just this once?
 Puh-leeeease?

 Of course, we already know the answer.
 No. Also, for anyone, is it really possible to eat just one chip?!
 I don’t think so!

 Therefore, that’s how these sour cream and onion keto chips came about.
 A plea from the child.
 A desire to keep me sane and offer something she actually likes to grab at parties that are not sour cream and onion Doritos.

 Oh, and I think they’re pretty tasty for a snack myself!

 While I think you’ll love my super helpful tips and fun stories, I also realize we are sometimes pressed for time and just need a good recipe!